mmistakes/minimal-mistakes/_pages/quotes.md

 > People like you to be something, preferably what they are.<br>
 -- J Steinbeck, "East of Eden"

+## Consumerism

+> When our food and clothing and housing all are born in the complication of mass production, mass method is bound to get into our thinking and to eliminate all other thinking.
+In our time mass or collective production has entered our economics, our politics, and even our religion, so that some nations have substituted the idea collective for the idea God.<br>
+-- J Steinbeck, "East of Eden"

+## Creativity

+> Our species is the only creative species, and it has only one creative instrument, the individual mind and spirit of a man.
+Nothing was ever created by two men.
+There are no good collaborations, whether in music, in art, in poetry, in mathematics, in philosophy.
+Once the miracle of creation has taken place, the group can build and extend it, but the group never invents anything.
+The preciousness lies in the lonely mind of a man.<br>
+-- J Steinbeck, "East of Eden"

+> You are one of the rare people who can separate your observation from your preconception.
+You see what is, where most people see what they expect.<br>
+-- J Steinbeck, "East of Eden"

+> In human affairs of danger and delicacy successful conclusion is sharply limited by hurry.
+So often men trip by being in a rush.
+If one were properly to perform a difficult and subtle act, he should first inspect the end to be achieved and then, once he had accepted the end as desirable, he should forget it completely and concentrate solely on the means.
+By this method he would not be moved to false action by anxiety or hurry or fear.
+Very few people learn this.<br>
+-- J Steinbeck, "East of Eden"

+## Diversity

+> We know from our own society that humans are diverse: people come in all shapes and sizes, individuals can have all sorts of traits and interests and gender manifests in multiple ways.
+Yet we look to historical and archaeological records to do something magical: we expect them to show worlds in which every single person followed strictly defined social patterns and never deviated from them.
+-- A Saini, "The Patriarchs"

+> Once people were seen as socially distinct, they could be imagined as essentially different.
+-- A Saini, "The Patriarchs"

 ## Emotions

 > All great and precious things are lonely.<br>